wangxuanx/wangxuanx.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a postgraduate student at Beijing Information Science and Technology University.
-I am a teacher of [Wenfeng Song (宋文凤)](https://buaaswf.github.io/songwenfeng/).
+I am a postgraduate student at Beijing Information Science and Technology University, advised by [Wenfeng Song (宋文凤)](https://buaaswf.github.io/songwenfeng/).
 My research interests include computer vision, virtual humans, and the intersection of medicine and computer science.
 At present, I mainly focus on the research of facial actuation of virtual humans.

 # 🔥 News